tsilva/curriculum-vitae/README.md

 - **Client:** Me
 - **Technologies:** Java

-NeuralJ was an open-source software project that aims at providing an efficient and user-friendly Neural Network library for Java.
+NeuralJ was an open-source software project I created to provide an efficient and user-friendly Neural Network library for Java.

-Improved my knowledge on Neural Networks and Genetic Algorithms, as well as the skills in Java programming, and software architecture.
+Through this project, I deepened my understanding of Neural Networks and Genetic Algorithms, while also honing my skills in Java programming and software architecture.

 ---